PranjaliJain/Face-Recognition-using-Eigenfaces/README.md

 > python Face_Recognition_real_time.py

 ## Libraries used:
-opencv
+- opencv
-pandas
+- pandas
-numpy
+- numpy
-fnmatch
+- fnmatch
-os
+- os
-sys
+- sys

 ## Face Recognition using AT&T dataset :
-### Dataset Used : AT&T face dataset
+#### Dataset Used : AT&T face dataset
 The Face Recognition model has two parts : Train and Test

 ## Results :
-The results is an output that shows in which class each test image belongs.
+Face Detection: The results is an output that shows in which class each test image belongs.

+Face Recognition: Capable of recognising faces in realtime using the webcam.

 ## References :
 1. Turk, Matthew A., and Alex P. Pentland.
 "Face recognition using